kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse
 * TODO Alt U, O, P, 5, 7, 8, 9, Enter are free
-* TODO for auto run storage include a CHAIN feature
 * TODO Do a nice FORTH primer with the hardware.
 Screen shots and all...
 * TODO New case design - Have a new one, printed and need to refine for use with PicoNET
 * TODO Add to docs that looking up file name of id is just id BREAD